enkidevs/curriculum/linux/user-and-file-management/user-management/running-a-command-as-another-local-user.md

 category: tip

 tags:
   - sudo-su-local-shell
   - workout

 ---
 ## Content
-# Running a command as another local user

 To execute a command as a different user, call **sudo** with the ***-u*** argument:
 ```bash